Skip to main content

 Explore the API

-The Bee API and Debug API are the primary methods for interacting with Bee and getting information about Bee.
-After installing Bee and getting it up and running, it's a good idea to start getting familiar with the APIs.
+The Bee API is the primary method for interacting with Bee and getting information about Bee.
+After installing Bee and getting it up and running, it's a good idea to start getting familiar with the API.

 Run a hive!